 Module A and B - The aim of the course is to introduce the concepts of human capital in the business administration approach and measures of value in the strategic perspective.
 Thanks to the accounting models based on the costs and value will be identify the drivers related to the participation of HR in the processes performance.

-Classroom-taught lesson, practice exercise, projects and seminars.
+Classroom-taught lesson, practice exercise, projects.

 Alvino F. (2000) Le competenze e la valutazione del capitale umano in economia aziendale – Edit by Giappichelli

 The lecturers will provide others teaching material during the course.

 Student’s knowledge is verified through an oral test.